Jean-Raymond Boulle: Other work

-In November 2012, entertainment industry media outlet Variety reported that The Jean Boulle Group own the adaptation rights for the 1969 counterculture classic film Easy Rider originally released by Columbia Pictures and were part of a consortium including Maurice Fadida's Kodiak Pictures, Defiant Studios' Eric B. Fleischman.
+In November 2012, entertainment industry media outlet Variety reported that the Jean Boulle Group owned the adaptation rights for the 1969 counterculture classic film Easy Rider, originally released by Columbia Pictures, and were part of a consortium including Maurice Fadida's Kodiak Pictures and Defiant Studios' Eric B. Fleischman.

-Boulle is Vice Chairman of the Board of directors of the US based Corporate Council on Africa.
-Corporate Council on Africa is the 'leading U.S. business association focused solely on connecting business interests between the United States and Africa.
-CCA uniquely represents a broad cross-section of member companies from small and medium-sized businesses to multinationals as well as U.S. and African firms.'
+Boulle is Vice Chairman of the Board of Directors of the US-based Corporate Council on Africa.

-In 1999 and 2000, Boulle was a 'prime mover in the creation of America's primary governing law on trade with Africa: The African Growth and Opportunity Act (AGOA)'.
-The African Growth and Opportunity Act (AGOA) provides duty-free treatment to goods of designated sub-Saharan African countries (SSAs) and includes Mauritius.
-The African Growth and Opportunity Act program promotes economic growth through good governance and free markets.
-It covers non-textile as well as textile goods and was most recently re-authorized to September 30, 2025.
+In 1999 and 2000, Boulle was a prime mover in the creation of the African Growth and Opportunity Act (AGOA), the primary governing US law on trade with Africa.
+AGOA provides duty-free treatment to goods of designated sub-Saharan African countries and includes Mauritius.
+The programme promotes economic growth through good governance and free markets, covering both textile and non-textile goods, and was most recently reauthorised to 30 September 2025.

-In 2002, Boulle sponsored and promoted Mauritius as a venue and helped to organise and contributed to the Second US-SSA AGOA Forum on 13 January 2003.
+In 2002, Boulle sponsored and promoted Mauritius as a venue and helped to organise the Second US-SSA AGOA Forum on 13 January 2003.